Search programs

 Potential Courses You Will Take in an Online Master’s in Library Science Program

 • Foundations in Information Technologies.
-A foundation course introduces students to the various technological resources they can use to be successful.
-Examples include social media networking, telecommunications, and the Internet.
+This foundational course introduces students to the various technological resources they can use to be successful.
 Students get the opportunity to work on multiple projects using different technologies.

 • Information Sources.
-This class teaches them how to provide patrons with the information they need through online, print, electronic, and other resources.
-Students will also learn to assess how well their services meet patrons’ needs and eliminate or replace the service when necessary.
+This class teaches students how to provide patrons with the information they need through online, print, electronic, and other resources.
+Students will also learn to assess how well their services meet patrons’ needs and eliminate or replace services when necessary.

 • Multiculturalism in Libraries.
 Students learn how to assess the diverse needs of their community and provide multicultural learning experiences for everyone, giving all library patrons access to information in a format best suited for them.
 Students also learn how to access multicultural information and resources.